TNB Theatre School Policies

 HST is applicable for all students aged 15 and up and is not included in the fees.

-Full-year Intermediate and Senior Programs, payment is accepted in two installments at the beginning of each term September 19, 2022 & January 30, 2022.
+Full-year Intermediate and Senior Programs - payment will be processed in two installments at the beginning of each term: September 2023 & January 2024.

 Students registering for programs that require an audition are required to complete the registration form and payment information at the audition.